 - Old Faithful Snow Lodge & Cabins: beautifully located right next to the Old Faithful Geyser.
 One of only two accommodation options in the park in winter, and only accessible by snow cat in winter.
 Has a dining room, grill, and gift shop.

-Other options include Lodge Lake Cabins, Old Faithful Lodge Cabins, Lake Yellowstone Hotel and Cottages, Roosevelt Lodge & Cabins, and Grant Village.
+Other options include Lodge Lake Cabins , Old Faithful Lodge and Cabins , Lake Yellowstone Hotel , Roosevelt Lodge and Grant Village.

 - Twelve campgrounds located in the park.
 Five can be reserved through here (options to tent camp or stay in a camper van/RV), rest are first-come, first-served.